 Claiming damages for economic loss is only permitted in some cases.
 Unless you have a deemed ‘serious injury’, you can only claim for lost earnings if you can prove that your present and future earning capacity and earnings have reduced by at least 40%, and that this reduction will be permanent.

-If a serious injury certificate is granted, you then have the right to sue for damages.
-That is, you have a right to pursue a common law claim.
-You then must prove ‘fault’ or ‘negligence’ by your employer and/or a third party.
+If a serious injury certificate is granted, you then have the right to sue and will need to prove ‘fault’ or ‘negligence’ by your employer and/or a third party.

 Strict timeframes apply following a grant of a serious injury certificate.
 There are also important steps that must be completed before you can issue your court case.